 The top most visited attractions in the UK for 2018 was announced this week and it made me start to think; what would my own top 10 be?
-As it turns out whittling it down to just 10 proved impossible, and even 15 was pretty tough, but here they are my favourite family days out;
+As it turns out whittling it down to just 10 proved impossible, and even 15 was pretty tough.
+Find out what me and my family think are the best family days out in the UK.

 No 15.
 Warner Bros.
 Studio Tour London – The Making of Harry Potter

-Harry Potter World (as I call it) should quite possibly be number one on this list but there are a couple of things that really let it down.
+Harry Potter World (as I call it) should quite possibly be number one on a list of best family days out in the UK, but there are a couple of things that really let it down.
 One is the cost (£140 per family) and the other is a real issue with overcrowding around the main sets.
 If you can get past these problems then it is a fantastic day out for any Harry Potter fan.
 I’ve read all the books, watched all the films, played both the Cluedo and Trivial Pursuit games and got many of the t-shirts but there were loads of things that I learned about the making of the films I didn’t know before.
 It was a nice touch that several of the original actors were involved in films throughout the exhibit.

 Diagon Alley was great fun to walk through.
 Dumbledore’s Office was incredible; there was so much detail.
 Sadly the Hogwarts Express was a bit disappointing.
 I won’t spoil it by saying what is at the end of the tour but it took my breath away.
 Find out if I thought it was good value for money here.